rothgar/justingarrison.com/content/blog/2026-04-03-Kubernetes-Carrier-v2.md

 ## Packing

 Switching to a laptop removed a lot of extra exquipment I needed for the old cluster.
-The only version had a 3D printed cage, extra computer for control plane, 7" monitor, keyboard, power supplies, and tools to assemble everything at my destination.
+The old version had a 3D printed cage, extra computer for control plane, 7" monitor, keyboard, power supplies, and tools to assemble everything at my destination.
 I also needed to bring extra bubble wrap to protect the computers and monitor from getting damaged in my suitcase.

 The new version just needed the backpack, laptop, and battery.